munificent/ui-as-code/in-progress/parameter-freedom.md

     (See [issue #21406][].)

-Assuming we can solve the ABI problems in DDC, supporting this is as close to a pure win as anything in languages ever is.
+DDC today does take advantage of the fact that a method won't have both types of optional parameters.
+Assuming we can solve that, supporting this is as close to a pure win as anything in languages ever is.

 (See [issue #7056][].)

 ### Support rest parameters

-Almost every language has a way to pass an unbound series of arguments to a function without having to explicitly create a list or array&mdash;usually called "varargs", "variadic parameters" or "rest parameters".
+Almost every language has a way to pass an unbounded series of arguments to a function without having to explicitly create a list or array&mdash;usually called "varargs", "variadic parameters" or "rest parameters".
 Dart doesn't, which leads to a large amount of boilerplate `children: [ ... ]` code in Flutter